Emboss Stamp

 Ecclesiastes 11:6: Sow your seed in the morning and at evening let not your hands be idle – for you do not know which will succeed.
 Whether this or that or whether both will do equally well.

 This work flows out of this intent.
-Therefore I designed this embossing stamp to honour this milestone.
+Therefore I designed and created above an embossing stamp to honour this insight.

 Ink stamp – The Creator and an unlikely hero

-Exodus 31: 1-5 The Lord said to Moses, “See, I have called by name Bezalel the son of Uri, son of Hur, of the tribe of Judah, and I have filled him with the Spirit of God, with ability and intelligence, with knowledge and all craftsmanship, to devise artistic designs, to work in gold, silver, and bronze, in cutting stones for setting, and in carving wood, to work in every craft.
-If there had been watercolour then I am sure it would have been on the list.
+In Exodus 31: 1-5 The Lord said to Moses, “See, I have called by name Bezalel the son of Uri, son of Hur, of the tribe of Judah, and I have filled him with the Spirit of God, with ability and intelligence, with knowledge and all craftsmanship, to devise artistic designs, to work in gold, silver, and bronze, in cutting stones for setting, and in carving wood, to work in every craft.”
+And I am pretty sure if there had been watercolour then, it would have been on the list.

 Leave A Comment